Best things to do in Egypt

 23. Enjoy the springs in Siwa Oasis

-With its unique culture, hilltop citadel and spring-fed pools, Siwa is rated by many as the best of Egypt’s oases.
-Lying 780km west of Cairo, the most remote and perhaps the most engaging of Egypt’s oases, Siwa is unusual in Egypt in that it has a distinct culture and its own language, related to the Berber languages of North Africa.
+Siwa Oasis is known for its unique culture, hilltop citadel, and spring-fed pools.
+Many people consider it the best of Egypt’s oases.
+Located 780km west of Cairo, Siwa is the most remote and perhaps the most engaging of Egypt’s oases.
+It has a distinct culture and its own language, related to the Berber languages of North Africa.

-Among the orchards, palm and olive groves, lie numerous bubbling springs, and indeed, the water is so plentiful at Siwa that large salty lakes have formed and drainage is a major problem.
-Follow the track to the Temple of Jupiter Amun and you will reach Ain Juba, the ancient Cleopatra’s Spring or Fountain of the Sun, whose crystal-clear waters are said to have purifying properties.
+Among the orchards, palm, and olive groves, there are many bubbling springs.
+The water is so plentiful at Siwa that large salty lakes have formed, and drainage is a major problem.
+Follow the track to the Temple of Jupiter Amun, and you will reach Ain Juba, the ancient Cleopatra’s Spring or Fountain of the Sun, whose crystal-clear waters are said to have purifying properties.

 Siwa Oasis, Egypt